Blue Velvet (film): Soundtrack

 The Blue Velvet soundtrack was supervised by Angelo Badalamenti (who makes a brief cameo appearance as the pianist at the Slow Club where Dorothy performs).
-The soundtrack makes heavy usage of vintage pop songs, such as Bobby Vinton's "Blue Velvet" and Roy Orbison's "In Dreams", juxtaposed with an orchestral score.
-During filming, Lynch placed speakers on set and in streets and played Shostakovich to set the mood he wanted to convey.
-The score alludes to Shostakovich's 15th Symphony, which Lynch had been listening to regularly while writing the screenplay.
-Lynch had originally opted to use "Song to the Siren" by This Mortal Coil during the scene in which Sandy and Jeffrey share a dance; however, he could not obtain the rights for the song at the time.
-He would go on to use this song in Lost Highway eleven years later.
+The soundtrack uses vintage pop songs such as Bobby Vinton's "Blue Velvet" and Roy Orbison's "In Dreams", juxtaposed with an orchestral score.
+During filming, Lynch placed speakers on set and in the streets and played the music of Dmitri Shostakovich to set the mood he wanted to convey.
+The score alludes to Shostakovich's Symphony No. 15, which Lynch had been listening to regularly while writing the screenplay.
+Lynch wanted to feature "Song to the Siren" by This Mortal Coil in the scene in which Sandy and Jeffrey dance; however, he could not obtain the rights for the song at the time; he would go on to use this song in Lost Highway eleven years later.

 Entertainment Weekly ranked Blue Velvets soundtrack on its list of the 100 Greatest Film Soundtracks, at the 100th position.
 Critic John Alexander wrote, "the haunting soundtrack accompanies the title credits, then weaves through the narrative, accentuating the noir mood of the film."
-Lynch worked with music composer Angelo Badalamenti for the first time in this film and asked him to write a score that had to be "like Shostakovich, be very Russian, but make it the most beautiful thing but make it dark and a little bit scary."
-Badalamenti's success with Blue Velvet would lead him to contribute to all of Lynch's future full-length films until Inland Empire as well as the cult television program Twin Peaks.
+Lynch worked with composer Angelo Badalamenti for the first time in this film and asked him to write a score that had to be "like Shostakovich, be very Russian, but make it the most beautiful thing but make it dark and a little bit scary."
+Badalamenti's success with Blue Velvet would lead him to contribute to all of Lynch's subsequent feature films and his and Mark Frost's television series Twin Peaks.
 Also included in the sound team was long-time Lynch collaborator Alan Splet, a sound editor and designer who had won an Academy Award for his work on The Black Stallion (1979) and been nominated for Never Cry Wolf (1983).

 Reception

 Box office

-Blue Velvet premiered in competition at the Montreal World Film Festival in August 1986, and at the Toronto Festival of Festivals on September 12, 1986, and a few days later in the United States.
-It debuted commercially in both countries on September 19, 1986, in 98 theatres across the United States.
+Blue Velvet premiered in competition at the Montreal World Film Festival in August 1986, at the Toronto Festival of Festivals on September 12, 1986, and a few days later in the United States.
+It debuted commercially in both countries on September 19, 1986, in 98 theaters across the United States.
 In its opening weekend, the film grossed a total of $789,409.
 It eventually expanded to another 15 theatres, and in the US and Canada grossed a total of $8,551,228.
 Blue Velvet was met with uproar by its audiences, with lines formed around city blocks in New York City and Los Angeles.
 There were reports of mass walkouts and refund demands during its opening week.
-At a Chicago screening, a man fainted and had to have his pacemaker checked.
-Upon revival, he returned to the cinema to see the ending.
+At a Chicago screening, a man fainted and had to have his pacemaker checked; upon revival, he returned to the cinema to see the ending.
 At a Los Angeles cinema, two strangers became engaged in a heated disagreement, but resolved the disagreement in order to return to the theatre.